 Welcome to the Internet Home of the Lyme Disease Society

-Society is a Pennsylvania-based volunteer group dedicated to advocacy on Lyme disease
+The Lyme Disease Society is a Pennsylvania-based volunteer group, founded in 2000, dedicated to advocacy

 In Memoriam, Mary M. Halinski